- Peacemaker in Residence

 Every year an internationally recognized nonviolent theorist and/or activist completes a one-week residency to inspire and encourage the development of peacemakers at Marquette.
-The Peacemaker in Residence engages students, faculty, and the Milwaukee community through individual meetings, guest lectures, and large public presentations.
+The Peacemaker in Residence engages students, faculty, and the Milwaukee community through individual meetings, classroom visits, and public presentations.

 Dr. Lingam Raja, expert on Gandhian Economics and professor at the Gandhigram Rural Institute, shared his knowledge of Gandhian nonviolence and stories of Gandhi’s involvement in the struggle for peace in India.
 Dr. Raja visited several classrooms and delivered presentations at local community organizations as well as at Marquette.